Metreeler/car_racing/README.md

 ## UML

 Attached to this project are three UML diagrams :
-1. You can find [here](https://github.com//Metreeler/car_racing/blob/main/deliverables/Activity_Diagram.png) the activity diagram of this application.
+1. You can find [here](https://github.com//Metreeler/car_racing/blob/main/deliverables/Activity_diagram.png) the activity diagram of this application.
 We have two types of user with different interactions to this game
 2. You can find [here](https://github.com//Metreeler/car_racing/blob/main/deliverables/Use_case_diagram.png) the use case diagram of this application with all the different action path for the two types of user
+3. You can find [here](https://github.com//Metreeler/car_racing/blob/main/deliverables/Class_diagram.png) the class diagram of this application, it represents how the different classes interact with each other.

 ## DDD